NezuChan/erela.js-filter/README.md

 # erela.js-filter

-A easy to use folter plugin for erela.js
+A easy to use filter plugin for erela.js

+# Requirements
+nodejs v14+

 # Usage
 ```js